 Put a positive spin on everything and stop worrying about shit you can’t control.

 Do this every day and eventually it will improve just like any other skill you constantly practice.

 And when it does you will have more muscle, less fat and be far happier and more successful than you ever thought possible.

 PS.
-If you want to remove the stress and information overload from your life join the Renegade Inner Circle.
+If you want to remove the stress and information overload from your life join the Renegade Strength Club.
 You get a fully detailed 7 day plan every week.
 No more guess work, no more stress.
 Just more size and strength.